MathieuMQc/HoneywellSecurityMQTT/README.md

 # MathieuMQc's Note

 I had this project on my server and I saw that the creator had removed readme and I wanted to share with you this version that works for me.
+If anyone is able to make it work on docker, I would love to use it. honeywell2mqtt doesn't work for me.

 # HoneywellSecurityMQTT